tinkeractive/servotron/README.md

 # servotron

 ## Haiku
-a deliverance -\
+A deliverance -\
-an app server for postgres\
+an app server for Postgres\
-without ORM
+without ORM.

 ## Dependencies
 go